 As you can see in this example, the response is succinct and does not include many extraneous details.
 It immediately describes the situation, articulates the task, describes the activity that was taken, and, most importantly, conveys the positive end result impact on the business.
 The behavior described in this example not only resulted in rectifying the issue that the customer had, but it also garnered free positive publicity in the form of an enthusiastic Tweet and glowing Yelp review.

 The hiring manager is not particularly interested in the details of the conflict, which is why brevity is important.
-You need to tell a story that will quickly convey that you can solve problems, diffuse conflict, and keep your focus on the business.
+You need to tell a story that will quickly convey that you can solve problems, diffuse conflict on the job, and keep your focus on the business.
 Practice your response to this question, as well as some of the other most common behavioral questions in a mirror, or even ask a friend to record you so that you can see what kind of body language you are using.
 The importance of practice and preparation cannot be overstated!

 If you’re in full-on interview mode but also still in the process of applying to different companies, LiveCareer can help.
 Check out our resume examples and cover letter examples for ideas on formatting and wording, or let us show you how to make a resume (if you’re really, really stuck).